ethicsatbrandeis/ethicsatbrandeis.github.io/index.md

 12/6 - *End of Semester Meeting* <br>

 ## Upcoming Meetings
+### Guest talk with Ben Tarnoff, co-founder and editor of Logic Magazine, May 5th, 2020

+Ben Tarnoff is tech worker, writer, and co-founder of Logic Magazine.
+He's been one of the leading writters chronicling labor activism in the techonology sector.

+#### Readings

+The Making of the Tech Worker Movement, Tarnoff - https://logicmag.io/the-making-of-the-tech-worker-movement/full-text/ <br>
+From Manchester to Barcelona, Tarnoff - https://logicmag.io/nature/from-manchester-to-barcelona/

+## Previous Meetings
 ### NLP and Fake News Detection, April 21st, 2020

 Progress in natural language generation has raised concerns regarding their use in harmful applications, like the generatation of neural fake news.
 How can we apply the approach of threat modeling to recent NLP techologies in terms of their applicability and perpencity towards harm?
 What approaches can we use to identify fake news and other misuses of NLP technology?